SkylineCommunications/dataminer-docs/release-notes/Class_Library/ClassLibrary_Range_1.2.md

 ### 1.2.2.8

-Added an Interface containing logic regarding 'interface utilization calculations' and 'interface counters discontinuity'.
+An Interface containing logic with regard to 'interface utilization calculations' and 'interface counters discontinuity' has been added.